henley-regatta/aoc2025/README.md

   worked around it, solution's fairly simplistic (you could functionalise the digit search to avoid repetition but why bother?).
 Let's see what part 2 has to bring to the table...

+  * `python/day3part2.py` - Ahhhh..
+OK, *thats* why you should
+  functionalise the digit search....
+Apart from that, and some off-by-one errors in my indexing, this is just a repeat of the first solution with a sliding window across the available digits.
+I'd have been lost on the off-by-one's if the sample data hadn't been representative of the actual data though...